London designers seek to defy tough markets with luxury pieces

 “I think the customer is certainly focusing on quality.”

-In a lush garden setting in London’s exclusive Claridges hotel, Mulberry models wore colorful silk floral as well as sparkly sequined dresses, leather T-shirts, dark coats with pony-skin panels and silvery jacquard coats.
+In a lush garden setting in London’s exclusive Claridges hotel, Mulberry models wore colourful silk floral as well as sparkly sequined dresses, leather T-shirts, dark coats with pony-skin panels and silvery jacquard coats.

 The British luxury sector is forecast to almost double in size over the next five years, from 6.6 billion pounds in 2012 to 12.2 billion pounds in 2017, according to a Ledbury Research and Walpole Luxury Benchmark study published in July.